GrokApp/Paperboy/README.md

 ## Paperboy

 Paperboy fetches the news and dumps to Postgres.
-TODO insert something witty here
+TODO: Figure out a good source for short stories/novels (i.e. Project Gutenberg)

 List of news sources: